 As you may think, it is not (it will not be) a question of just harmless kisses.
 According to the report Future of Sex, tactile suits or "tactile" social networks could allow "physical" sex even thousands of miles away.
 Intimate video chats that combine remote sex devices and holographic partners would do the rest.
 A market with incredible economic potential, which seems to have been designed to fill a truly impossible “dependency” to cure: that of others.
 The main direction is to find real contact with people, at least I don't see alternatives.
-This “surrogate”, however, can lead the way like so many others on the planet (drugs, sugars, smoking, pornography).
+This "surrogate", however, can lead like many others on the planet (drugs, sugars, smoking, pornography).

 The next level: virtual reality and augmented reality

 It's pretty much obvious that virtual reality will give the 2D porn experience a new dimension.
 With augmented reality, however, in the future we could find digital images on real-life scenarios.
 Online multiplayer and highly realistic 3D sex games are not as far off as we imagine.
-There are already programs like second Life e Red Light Centerthat allow you to create avatars and "have sex" with other avatars.
+There are already programs like second Life e Red Light Center that allow you to create avatars and "have sex" with other avatars.

 Nothing new: porn has always been at the forefront of the technological revolution.

 The sex toy of the future will be a robot

 Hiroshi Ishiguro, inventor and robotics expert, says that the world's most sophisticated sex robots will be part of our daily lives by 2050.
 They will be receptionists, language teachers, museum guides and… sex toys.
 In a report by futurologist Ian Pearson it is speculated that by 2050, human-robot sex will be more common than human-human sex.